The Humane Society

 What if my cat refuses to wear a collar or loses it constantly?

 We can totally empathise.
 We founded Supakit out of despair in trying to find a collar that our cats would wear happily, and most importantly keep on.

 Through extensive research, we discovered that a cat's reluctance or difficulty in wearing a collar usually comes down to a combination of two factors:

 - COMFORT: If a cat's collar is uncomfy, they'll become preoccupied with removing it, and develop a suite of Houdini-esque tricks for escaping!

 - FIT: A poorly fitting collar is not only uncomfy for a cat, it's much more likely to snag on things in their environment, triggering the safety buckle and resulting in collar losses.

 We developed our collars to solve these issues.
-Our breakaway collars are made from lightweight yet strong natural materials (like leather and dry waxed cotton) that are ultra-soft and comfy, and most importantly of all - smell right to a cat.
+Our breakaway collars are made from lightweight yet strong natural materials that are ultra-soft and comfy, and most importantly of all - smell right to a cat.
 And, to achieve the perfect snug fit, we make sure that every collar comes with a fully adjustable band.

 It's our greatest source of pride that the feedback we hear most often from customers is: "It's so weird, it's like my cat didn't even know they had a collar on!"

 We have also developed a handy guide to collar (re)introductions which can help introduce cats to collar wearing in a stress free way, even if they have had bad experiences in the past.